The Ghost and the Darkness: Critical response

 The film won the Academy Award for Best Sound Editing (Bruce Stambler) at the 69th Academy Awards.
-However, Val Kilmer was nominated for the Razzie Award for Worst Supporting Actor.
-Reviews were mixed, with Rotten Tomatoes giving it a 50% rating based on 52 reviews.
+However, Val Kilmer was nominated for the Razzie Award for Worst Supporting Actor along with The Island of Dr. Moreau at the 17th Golden Raspberry Awards.
+Reviews were mixed, with Rotten Tomatoes giving it a 51% rating based on 53 reviews.
 The site's consensus states: "The Ghost and the Darkness hits its target as a suspenseful adventure, but it falls into a trap of its own making whenever it reaches for supernatural profundity."
 Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 26 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert said the film was so awful it "lacked the usual charm of being so bad it's funny" adding it was "an African adventure that makes the Tarzan movies look subtle and realistic".
 Ebert would put the film on his list of the worst movies of 1996.
-Conversely, the late David R. Ellis listed this film at #8 on his "Top 10 Animal Horror Movies" countdown, a list he made to promote the release of Shark Night 3D.
+Conversely, David R. Ellis listed this film at #8 on his "Top 10 Animal Horror Movies" countdown, a list he made to promote the release of Shark Night 3D.

 Hopkins said in a 1998 interview that the film "was a mess...
 I haven't been able to watch it."